Mitigating Object Hallucinations in Large Vision-Language Models via Attention Calibration: Experiment

 Lower values of \(C_S\) and \(C_I\) indicate better performances.
-Following \cite{qidong2023opera,huo2024sid}, we randomly select 500 images from the validation set of COCO 2014 and query various LVLMs using the prompt: \textit{``Please describe this image in detail.''} To ensure a fair evaluation, we limit the maximum number of new tokens to 512 when generating descriptions.
-As shown in Table~\ref{tab:chair}, our method, DAC, consistently outperforms other methods in most cases.
-Notably, on CHAIR$_S$, DAC achieves a significant improvement, reducing the hallucination rate by an average of 37.07\% across models compared to the next best approach.
-The superior performance of DAC on CHAIR metrics showcases its capability to effectively mitigate hallucinations in open-ended generation settings.
+Following \cite{qidong2023opera,huo2024sid}, we randomly select 500 images from MSCOCO validation set and query LVLMs using the prompt: \textit{``Please describe this image in detail.''} To ensure a fair evaluation, we limit the maximum number of new tokens to 512 when generating descriptions.
+As shown in Table~\ref{tab:chair}, our method demonstrates effective improvements.
+Notably, on $C_S$, DAC achieves a significant 38.14\% improvement across models compared to the next best approach.
+The superior performance of our method on CHAIR metrics highlights its effectiveness in mitigating hallucinations in open-ended generation settings.

 \paragraph{MME} The MME benchmark \cite{chaoyou2023mme} provides a comprehensive framework for evaluating LVLMs across multiple dimensions.
 It includes ten perception-related subtasks and four cognition-focused tasks.
 Following \cite{sicong2023vcd,shukang2023woodpecker}, we evaluate four perception subtasks that assess object-level and attribute-level hallucinations, specifically measuring object existence, count, position, and color.
 Table~\ref{tab:mme} presents the performance of our method, DAC, on the MME hallucination subset using LLaVA-1.5.
 DAC achieves a notable improvement of 16.16\% over the baseline and 2.34\% over the current state-of-the-art hallucination mitigation approaches, demonstrating its effectiveness in enhancing the general perception capabilities of LVLMs.
-Detailed results for the full MME benchmark are provided in the Appendix.

 \paragraph{GPT4V-Aided Evaluation} We evaluate our approach on LLaVA-Bench~\cite{liu2024visual}, a benchmark comprising 30 images paired with a total of 90 questions.
 LLaVA-Bench is designed to assess the ability of models to generate coherent and contextually accurate responses for vision-language tasks.
 It categorizes questions into three types: conversation, detailed description, and complex reasoning.
 Following prior works~\cite{liu2024visual,qidong2023opera}, we prompt these models to generate responses and use the text-only GPT-4~\cite{achiam2023gpt4} as the judge to rate these responses.
 The results on LLaVA-1.5 are presented in Table~\ref{tab:llavabench}.
 Our method demonstrates strong performance across all question type.
 These results highlight the effectiveness of our approach at preserving language understanding and generation capabilities while significantly mitigating object hallucination.